Find a Western Exterminator near you

 This is not to say that Odorous house ants ONLY eat sugary foods.
 They are scavengers and opportunists and meat or other foods left out or dropped on the floor will also attract them.
 This includes things like dog and cat foods and food left in garbage cans.

-OHA does not have a stinger, although they will defend their nests and colonies, like all species of ants, against invaders.
+They do not have stingers, but, like all species of ants, they will defend their nests and colonies against invaders.
 They are not interested in biting humans, but are just looking for food, so bite risks are minimal at best.

 An odorous house ant, despite the name, doesn’t have an inherent smell.
 Since they burrow into soil and are sometimes called “soil ants” they may smell like dirt if there are enough of them.
 So, how did they get their name?